NSW Solar Panel Rebate And Incentives

 How Do I Claim STCs?

-When Does the Solar Incentive Finish in NSW?
+When Does the Solar Incentive End in NSW?

 The Solar Rebates Incentive, which governs the creation of STCs, is currently slated to phase out by 31st December 2030.
 This means that the financial incentive for installing solar will gradually decrease until it’s completely phased out.
 Prospective solar system owners are encouraged to act sooner rather than later to maximize their benefits.